open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ocm: Mach-O 64-bit executable arm64
 ```

-With the option `--latest` the latest mathching component version is used for download.
+With the option `--latest`, the latest mathching component version is used for download.
 With the
 option `--constraints` version constraints can be configured.
 For example: `--constraints 0.1.x`
 will select all patch versions of `0.1`.
-Together with --latest the latest pacth version is
+Together with `--latest` the latest patch version is
 selected.

-The option `-x` enables the executable download handler which provides the x-bit of the downloaded
+The option `-x` enables the executable download handler, which provides the x-bit of the downloaded
 files.
 Additionally it filters all matching resources for executables and the correct platform.

 </details>

-#### Downloading a full component version
+#### Download a full component version

 Download entire component versions using the `ocm download componentversion` command:

->>>>>>> 6caf3a4 (Rewording for clarity)
 ```shell
 $ ocm download componentversions ${OCM_REPO}//${COMPONENT}:${VERSION} -O helloworld
 helloworld: downloaded
 ```

 The result is a component archive.
-This can thens be modified using `ocm add ...` commands shown earlier.
+This can then be modified using the `ocm add ...` commands shown earlier.

 <details><summary>What happened?</summary>
 The component version was downloaded.